Find walks/talks, ad-hoc volunteering or conservation work parties, gardening days and more environmental activities happening locally.

 Please contact the event organisers for further information.

-Use the ‘categories’ to select the type of activity i.e. ‘walks’ ‘conservation’ and the ‘tags’ for the specific themes i.e. ‘Great British Spring Clean Up‘ (22 March – 23 April 2019), Love Parks Week , National City Park Week and ‘Friendly Parks for All‘, a programme of activities for people with dementia and their carers which runs throughout the year in Richmond upon Thames Borough.
+Use ‘Categories’ to select the type of activity and ‘Tags’ for specific themes i.e. ‘Great British Spring Clean Up (22 March – 23 April 2019), Love Parks Week or Friendly Parks for All, (activities for people with dementia and their carers around Richmond upon Thames Borough).

 Join Friends of the River Crane Environment FORCE on a walk along the Duke of Northumberland River from where it branches from the River Crane to where it flows into the River Thames at Isleworth.
 This will be a lovely spring walk taking in the local sights, looking for wildlife along the river banks and discussing the history of the man-made river.

 The walk will start on the Kingfisher Bridge between Kneller Gardens and Mereway Nature Park, Twickenham and will be led by FORCE Trustees who will point out old industrial workings along the riverbanks, ecology and sights of particular interest.
 There is an option to finish off at one of the local pubs overlooking the Thames to socialise.

 Please wear appropriate attire and footwear.
 The walk is free but please register here